wangyz1999/python-data-structure/README.md

 # python-data-structure
-a python data structure crash course with professor Jimin Gao
+A Python and Data Structure Crash Course with Professor Jimin Gao